AndreaPravato/zenbot/README.md

 * Trading is working

 Known issues:
-* occasionaly getting 'cannot read property 'map' of undefined' error in recorder.js or backfiller.js and exiting with code 1.
-I suppose problem is due to network error an API.
 * web console does not display trade arrows and web title is '$1 - zenbot'.